SharafatKarim/pstu-cse-academic/Semester 4/sysem Analysis & Design/report/file.typ

 = Introduction

+The Board Autoprofiler is a web-based system designed to simplify the process of selecting compatible PC components.
+It leverages intelligent recommendation algorithms to ensure optimal performance, compatibility, and benchmarking.
+The system also integrates e-commerce functionality, enabling users to purchase recommended components directly.

 = Objective

 To develop a web-based system that provides intelligent recommendations for computer hardware components based on user selections, ensuring compatibility, performance optimization (via bottleneck analysis), and benchmarking.
 Additionally, the system will include an e-commerce portal for customers and an admin dashboard for managing products and data.

 = Scopes

+The project scope includes the development of a recommendation engine, e-commerce portal, and admin dashboard.
+It aims to address compatibility issues, performance bottlenecks, and benchmarking needs for PC components.

 = Problem Statement